Employee Handbook

 Pay Stubs/Earnings Information

-Browser: Register at www.aldridgeinc.com/pay.
+Register: At www.aldridgeinc.com/payroll.
 Your username is first name-no space-last name.
 Your initial password is Pa$$wordsrule22.
 Upon first log in, you'll set a new password.
-After registering, you may continue access at www.aldridgeinc.com/pay
+After registering, you may continue access from a PC, Laptop or Tablet browser at www.aldridgeinc.com/payroll

 Phone App: After registering via browser above, download app HCMTOGO for Android or Apple.
 Select North America.
 You'll also need our payroll "short name" which is 7417.
-To login, enter the username and password you set above.
+Login with the username and password you set above.

-Prior to your first payday, you'll receive a text with this same information and contact information in case you need assistance.
+Prior to your first payday, you'll receive a reminder text with this same information.

 Locked out?
 Follow these steps, click here.
 Still locked out, submit a request click here.